jbnu-vilab/pigment_enhancement/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python main.py
 ```
-For the Adobe5K dataset, the dataset should be placed at `../DB/Enhancement_DB/Adobe5k_480p_train_test/`
+Please note that the Adobe5K dataset should be placed at `../data/adobe5k/`

 We will update this repository soon to include test scripts, pretrained model weights, and detailed instructions for reproducing the results.